albertdbio/albertdbio/README.md

 I have a fasincation with programming languages.
 Specifically the Lisp family of languages.
 More generally with the design and trade offs which ultimately lead to the language's user experince.

+I also enjoy functional programming and types.
+Those both allow me to create safer and easier to maintain code.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.